Free Consultations 303-830-0880

 • OR make, present, or offer false or altered physical evidence intending for it to be used in an official proceeding

-Physical evidence itself often includes things like documents, recordings, and messages / emails.
+Physical evidence itself often includes things like documents, recordings, and texts / emails.
 Tampering with electronic files or the devices they're stored on can quickly become legally problematic.

 How Bad is Tampering with Physical Evidence in Colorado?

 It's important to note that each tampering case is different.
 Therefore, penalties won't always look the same.
-Tampering with physical evidence is a class 6 felony throughout Colorado's many counties.
+Tampering with physical evidence is either a class 6 felony or a class 1 misdemeanor throughout Colorado's many counties.
 A conviction can lead to:

 A felony on your record can lead to additional hurdles as well.
 Trouble passing background checks for certain employment opportunities is common.
 Additionally, many rental applications for a house or apartment disqualify a felon for various periods of time after their conviction.
 Furthermore, defendants lose their ability to own or possess a firearm.